Conversion and intake

 Campaign or landing-page traffic

 If users arrive from a narrower landing page, the contact page can acknowledge that the firm will review the matter and follow up.
 The language should feel consistent with the landing page rather than generic.
-Related service: legal landing page design.
+Related service: law firm landing pages.

 Multilingual pathways